 The summation of these acts and activities is the leadership equivalent of a company’s strategic profile only here the aim is the development of a compelling leadership profile grounded in actions that are easy to observe, measure, and are directly linked to performance.
 This difference in emphasis has an important consequence for the time and resources needed to bring about a change for high performance.
-It is markedly easier to change a person’s acts and activities, than their values, qualities, or behaviours.
+It is markedly easier to change a person’s acts and activities than their values, qualities, or behaviors.

-Of course, changing a leader’s activities is not a complete solution, and having the right values, behaviours, and qualities is important.
+Of course, changing a leader’s activities is not a complete solution, and having the right values, behaviors, and qualities is important.
 But changing acts and activities is something that any individual can do, given the right feedback and guidance.

 Pillar Two: Connect leadership to market realities by engaging people who confront them

-We observed that the leadership approaches employed by organisations are often generic and detached from what firms stand for in the eyes of customers and the market results employees are expected to achieve.
+We observed that the leadership approaches employed by organizations are often generic and detached from what firms stand for in the eyes of customers and the market results employees are expected to achieve.
 At one insurance company, for example, call center personnel were tasked with fulfilling customer claims rapidly, while their frontline leaders maintained a hands-off approach to getting the claims department to cut checks rapidly.
 Call center personnel rightly felt set up to fail, hugely demotivated, and let down by their leaders.

-Blue ocean leadership, in contrast, focuses on what makes effective leaders, not in a vacuum but in light of the market realities their organisations confront and their direct reports must deliver on.
-Blue ocean leadership does not subscribe to a generic approach of common leadership acts and activities much as strategy does not subscribe to the same strategic profile across organisations.
-Instead people who face market realities are asked for their direct input regarding what acts and activities their leaders do that hold them back and what they need from their leaders but aren’t currently receiving to be their best and effectively serve customers and key stakeholders.
-When people are asked to help define the leadership acts and activities that will make them thrive and are connected to the market realities against which they need to perform, people get the type of leadership they and their organisation need and are highly motivated to share their energy and perform to the best of their abilities.
+Blue ocean leadership, in contrast, focuses on what makes effective leaders, not in a vacuum but in light of the market realities their organizations confront and their direct reports must deliver on.
+Blue ocean leadership does not subscribe to a generic approach of common leadership acts and activities much as strategy does not subscribe to the same strategic profile across organizations.
+Instead, people who face market realities are asked for their direct input regarding what acts and activities their leaders do that hold them back and what they need from their leaders but aren’t currently receiving to be their best and effectively serve customers and key stakeholders.
+When people are asked to help define the leadership acts and activities that will make them thrive and are connected to the market realities against which they need to perform, people get the type of leadership they and their organization need and are highly motivated to share their energy and perform to the best of their abilities.
 As one employee put it, “I am under constant pressure to produce market results.
 I need the decisions and actions of my boss to support me to succeed in achieving market results.
-Currently there is a disconnect here.”
+Currently, there is a disconnect here.”

 Pillar Three: Distribute leadership across different management levels

 Blue ocean leadership addresses this need by focusing on distributed leadership, not top leadership.
 By distributed leadership we refer to leadership distributed at the senior, middle, and frontline levels.
-Blue ocean leadership sees leadership as needed at all three levels to unlock the ocean of unemployed talent and energy that stretches deep into organisations.
+Blue ocean leadership sees leadership as needed at all three levels to unlock the ocean of unemployed talent and energy that stretches deep into organizations.
 It also understands that these three levels are different enough from one another.
 Each requires a different leadership profile to be effective since each has a different positional power, task environment as well as focus on and interaction with the external environment.
 The factors that define good leadership are derived by the acts and activities leaders need to take at each level to create a leap in value for both employees and customers.
 In this way, blue ocean leadership, like blue ocean strategy, is about creating a nonzero-sum, win-win outcome.
 As we’ve heard repeatedly, “Almost everyone leads someone, not just the top.
 But when it comes to leadership, we focus on the top.
-The truth is 90% of our people don’t even have contact with them so how is their greatness supposed to transform our organisation?
+The truth is 90% of our people don’t even have contact with them so how is their greatness supposed to transform our organization?
 We need effective leaders at every level.”

 Pillar Four: Pursue high impact leadership acts and activities at low cost

 Leadership practices are all too often seen and treated as something added on to people’s regular work.
-But with secretaries and administrative staff in most organisations already cut back to the bare minimum and the market reality intense, most leaders’ plates are already full.
+But with secretaries and administrative staff in most organizations already cut back to the bare minimum and the market reality intense, most leaders’ plates are already full.
 Finding the time to do one’s regular job is tough enough, let alone attempting to up one’s game.
 So a step-change in leadership strength rarely occurs.
 Time is just not enough.

-Blue ocean leadership recognises this.
+Blue ocean leadership recognizes this.
 It breaks the trade-off between impact and cost by focusing as much on what acts and activities leaders need to eliminate and reduce in what they do as on what they need to raise and create to unlock the ocean of unemployed talent and energy to drive high performance.
 In the context of leadership, high impact refers to achieving high motivation and engagement of people to drive business results while low cost refers to a lower investment of time by leaders, which is their most expensive and limited resource.